WaryaWayne/myWorkLog/results/work_ive_done.md

   -- 	- added cors middleware for cors configuration.
   -- 	- Set a site_id = 1 for base.py because this is our main site.
   -- 	- I set extensive JWT settings:
-  -- 		- We set yes to use jwt, add Project 66_ before access and refresh token name -- 		- set password reset to not log you out, set old password field to on on change password request.
+  -- 		- We set yes to use jwt, add Project 24_ before access and refresh token name -- 		- set password reset to not log you out, set old password field to on on change password request.
   -- 	- used jwt for rest framework auth, added ordering filters to default filter class, used json renderer and parser class, and set only authenticated users have permission to interact with api.
   -- 	- Completed set up in base.py for django-filters.
 We will improve them later as we go.
 - Fully configured Django-Allauth.
 I went through every setting and enabled what we needed.
 I got google api for log in with google. got a client id and secret to implement the button.
 I signed up for the facebook developer account.
-I made the Project 66 ottawa page.
+I made the Project 24 ottawa page.
 There is no credentials just javascript to implement in react.
 TODO.
 I added some libraries: django-hashid-field.
 This is to opfuscate the user id field in our tables, so someone can't use sequential attacks to get data from our api. fido2 for local host development due to lack of https.
 Added and configured fully the social account and the mfa for django-allauth.
 All in base.py.
 Must still move some requirements to to development or production from base.

 **Total commits:** 2

 ## 2024-11-07

-**Project 20**
+**Project 81**

 - - Re ran the migrations.
 Renamed dev database with a dev_ before the name.
 Left production database name as is. - Configured some of the settings to be dev and prod independant.
 Will need to go through Django docs and configure more of the settings right now. - Added cors to dev and prod only. - Added the hash_id salt to have a different dev and prod values and load them in separately via .env file. - Added some comments to lines missing comments. - Took the https settings to prod and left dev to http. - Turned account login on email confirmation on. - Set email password reset timeout to half.
 5 mins instead of 10. - We forced remember sessions to on. - Redirect urls need to be dashboard for login, welcome route for email confirmation.
 Logout send users to homepage. - Made min length of usersname 4 instead of 6. - MFA_WEBAUTHN_ALLOW_INSECURE_ORIGIN is removed from base.
 Added to dev as - Added a secret key for dev and prod in both folders different values. - Added * allowed hosts for dev purposes.
-Made it empty for prod because only our domain should access. - Made the static and Project 36 dirs but will change them now.
+Made it empty for prod because only our domain should access. - Made the static and Project 40 dirs but will change them now.

 **Total commits:** 1

 ## 2024-11-13

-**Project 32**
+**Project 29**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 2/core to hold static content. - Added a Project 36 directory to Project 2/core to hold Project 36. - Added a staticfiles direcotry to Project 2/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 6/core to hold static content. - Added a Project 40 directory to Project 6/core to hold Project 40. - Added a staticfiles direcotry to Project 6/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.

-**Project 61**
+**Project 47**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 2/core to hold static content. - Added a Project 36 directory to Project 2/core to hold Project 36. - Added a staticfiles direcotry to Project 2/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 6/core to hold static content. - Added a Project 40 directory to Project 6/core to hold Project 40. - Added a staticfiles direcotry to Project 6/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.

-**Project 69**
+**Project 54**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 2/core to hold static content. - Added a Project 36 directory to Project 2/core to hold Project 36. - Added a staticfiles direcotry to Project 2/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 6/core to hold static content. - Added a Project 40 directory to Project 6/core to hold Project 40. - Added a staticfiles direcotry to Project 6/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.

-**Project 78**
+**Project 69**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 2/core to hold static content. - Added a Project 36 directory to Project 2/core to hold Project 36. - Added a staticfiles direcotry to Project 2/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 6/core to hold static content. - Added a Project 40 directory to Project 6/core to hold Project 40. - Added a staticfiles direcotry to Project 6/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.

-**Project 83**
+**Project 80**

-- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 2/core to hold static content. - Added a Project 36 directory to Project 2/core to hold Project 36. - Added a staticfiles direcotry to Project 2/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
+- - Changed the allowed_hosts and debug variables to be loaded from the environment files instead of hardcoded. - Added a static directory to Project 6/core to hold static content. - Added a Project 40 directory to Project 6/core to hold Project 40. - Added a staticfiles direcotry to Project 6/core when we collect all static files across apps. - Added a static_files_dirs to be look for static content in core/static.
 - - Sample environment file to add to the repo when installing it on a new machine. - Doing this so we can keep track of all the environment variables as they change between environments.

 **Total commits:** 10

 ## 2024-11-14

-**Project 32**
+**Project 29**

 - - Added site ID beside sitename at the top.
 Removed some extra comments at the top beside site name. - changed allowed hosts to use os.environ.get because the allowed hosts is a list and we need the environment to parse it. - Added the mapp I used to set up all auth.
 Added user sessions, mfa, social login, and regular profiles.
 We configured it for facebook and google now. - Added middleware.
 1 for user tracking because we will track session activity and another to log in with username. - Turned app dirs to true and added a route for our templates folder which is in the base directory. - Changed language code from en_us to en_ca. - Changed timezone to America/Toronto because we are in this zone and do not need utc because of global users. - At the bottom is our configuration for all auth.
 We configured the settings from the documentation we thought we would need.
 - - Added the path for our headless all auth urls.